Keep our secret garden looking lovely

 - What do people say about our Secret Garden?

 Why do we love our Secret Garden?

-Every year over 170,000 people are admitted into Intensive Care (ICU) in the UK.
+Every year over 170,000 people are admitted into Intensive Care Units (ICU) in the UK.
 The individuals who survive their admission (75% approximately) are left with a collection of symptoms known as Post Intensive Care Syndrome (PICS).
-PICS is not a diagnosis but the beginning of a common language describing 3 domains of impairment seen after Critical Illness.
+PICS is not a diagnosis but the beginning of a common language describing 3 domains of impairment seen after critical illness.
 These are physical impairment, cognitive impairment and psychological health problems.